-- increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations as our principal customer and in respect of RRI's indemnity obligations to us; and - various of the risks identified in "Risk Factors" in Item 5 of Part II of this report beginning on page 23.
+- increases in interest expense in connection with debt refinancings and borrowings under our credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations as our principal customer and in respect of RRI's indemnity obligations to us; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - various of the risks identified in "Risk Factors" in Item 5 of Part II of this report beginning on page 24.

 Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends.
 Our secured term loan and each of our credit facilities limit our debt, excluding transition bonds, as a percentage of our total capitalization to 68%.
-Our \$1.31 billion and \$200 million credit facilities contain an EBITDA to interest covenant.
+Additionally, our \$1.31 billion and \$200 million credit facilities contain an EBITDA to interest covenant.

 Our parent, CenterPoint Energy, is a registered public utility holding company under the 1935 Act.
 The 1935 Act and related rules and regulations impose a number of restrictions on our parent's activities and those of its subsidiaries, including us.
 The 1935 Act, among other things, limits our parent's ability and the ability of its regulated subsidiaries, including us, to issue debt and equity securities without prior authorization, restricts the source of dividend payments to current and retained earnings without prior authorization, regulates sales and acquisitions of certain assets and businesses and governs affiliated service, sales and construction contracts.
-On August 8, 2005, President Bush signed the Energy Act, which, among other things, repeals the 1935 Act six months after the enactment of the Energy Act.
-After the effective date of repeal, CenterPoint Energy and its subsidiaries, including us, will no longer be subject to restrictions imposed under the 1935 Act.
+On August 8, 2005.
+President Bush signed into law the Energy Act.
+Under that legislation, the 1935 Act is repealed effective February 8, 2006.
+After the effective date of repeal, CenterPoint Energy and its subsidiaries will no longer be subject to restrictions imposed under the 1935 Act.
 Until the repeal is effective, CenterPoint Energy and its subsidiaries remain subject to the provisions of the 1935 Act and the terms of orders issued by the SEC under the 1935 Act.
-The Energy Act transfers to the FERC certain functions performed by the SEC under the 1935 Act, including the requirement that holding companies and their subsidiaries maintain certain books and records and make them available for review by FERC and, through FERC, to state regulatory authorities.
-The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act.
-It is presently unknown what, if any, specific obligations under those rules may be imposed on us as result of that rulemaking.
+The Energy Act grants to FERC authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by FERC and state regulatory authorities.
+The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act, and on September 16, 2005, FERC issued proposed rules for public comment.
+It is presently unknown what, if any, specific obligations under those rules may be imposed on CenterPoint Energy and its subsidiaries as a result of that rulemaking.

 The June 2005 Financing Order establishes limits on the amount of external debt and equity securities that can be issued by CenterPoint Energy and its regulated subsidiaries, including us, without additional authorization but generally permit CenterPoint Energy and its regulated subsidiaries, including us, to refinance our existing obligations.
 We are in compliance with the authorized limits.
 The order also generally permits utilization of our undrawn credit facilities.
-Unless we obtain a further order from the SEC, as of July 31, 2005, we are authorized to issue an aggregate of \$16 million of debt or preferred securities.
+Unless we obtain a further order from the SEC, as of October 31, 2005, we are authorized to issue an aggregate of \$47 million of debt or preferred securities.